Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

 ---

 ## Common question
-How do I delete my account? `There is a self Destruct button under the edit profile menu.`
+How do I delete my account? `There is a Self Destruct button under the edit profile menu.`
   *   ![youdidit](/Photos/pimpmyprofile.png)

 Why does it look all funky? `set your terminal size to this.`